 FOUNDER – PRODUCER – HEAD OF CREATIVE

-Mario Pfeifer’s work explores representational structures and conventions in the medium of film and video, in locations ranging from Mumbai to New York, from Brazil to the Atacama dessert, from Tierra del Fuego to East-Germany to the Western Sahara.
+Mario Pfeifer ist a PRIX EUROPA nominated producer and director whose works explores representational structures and conventions in the medium of film and video, in locations ranging from Mumbai to New York, from Brazil to the Atacama dessert, from Tierra del Fuego to East-Germany to the Western Sahara.
 He conceives each project out of a specific cultural situation, researches social-political backgrounds and weaves cross-cultural art historical, filmic, technological and political references into a richly layered practice.

 Mario works closely with communities, establishing intimate relationships from which he conceives his projects in collaboration with his protagonists.
 Critically investigating anthropological and ethnographic image production, Pfeifer has expanded essayistic narratives to create multiple screen video installations, integrating scientific imagery, animations or music videos to engage with urgent societal conditions to audiences beyond genre definitions. #blacktivist, in collaboration with the rap trio Flatbush ZOMBIES, reached an online audience of more than three million viewers since its release.

 Mario's films and videos, filmed in various locations around the world, show the activism of a rap collective in Brooklyn, document the life and the gradual cultural destruction of the Yaghan people in southern Chile, engage with refugees in the Western Sahara deserts, or examine the beliefs of Afro-Brazilian priests and spiritual healers in Brazil.
 The films and installations feature powerful sound and visual effects, evoking the aesthetics of a hyperreal cinema verité.
 A unifying element throughout Pfeifer’s works is the question of social cohesion and identity formation in various democratic states.